Nino-dev/iot-cmd/MANUAL1.md

 ## Required hardware components
   - 1x NodeMCU (We'll be using the [ESP8266 Development Board](https://www.amazon.com/HiLetgo-Internet-Development-Wireless-Micropython/dp/B010O1G1ES))
   - 1x USB cable (Micro USB to USB-A)
-  - 1x RGB Ledstrip

 ## Other required stuff
 - 2.4GHZ wifi connection
--
-- Open Weather Map API
+- Open Weather Map API key

 ## Step 1: Install the Arduino IDE
 Installing the Arduino IDE software is pretty straight forward.
 Follow the instructions at the link below for your specific OS.